-- improve your health and happiness – walking regularly can reduce the risk of heart disease by 35%, while active travel helps manage stress and weight.
+- Improve your health and happiness – walking regularly can reduce the risk of cardiovascular disease by 35%, while active travel helps manage stress and weight.

-- help the planet and your community- switching from fossil fuelled vehicles to active travel will cut congestion, CO2 emissions and other air pollutants that endanger public health and ecosystems.
+- Help the planet and your community – switching from fossil fuelled vehicles to active travel will cut congestion, carbon dioxide (CO2) emissions and other air pollutants that endanger public health and ecosystems.